 - Fill out an FSP Application

-Our Financial Navigator serves as a point of entry for the PA-CareerLink and the United Way of Chester County Financial Stability Center located in Exton, Pa.
+Our Financial Navigator serves as a point of entry for the United Way of Chester County Financial Stability Center and the PA-CareerLink located in Exton, PA.
 The Financial Navigator’s role is to complete an initial intake and financial assessment for individuals interested in accessing services located within the Financial Stability Center and to provide financial stability direct services.
 They also act as a resource coordinator in order to promote and achieve a client’s goal(s) of increasing income, decreasing debt, and increasing assets.

 If you would like to find out more information, please contact (610) 280-1023 or email [email protected].